 Do not debate but use God’s Word

 “So faith comes from hearing, and hearing through the word of Christ.”
 (Romans 10:17, ESV).
 The issue is not how well we can debate one another as the Word of God works in our hearts.
 We need to keep the word of Christ front and center.
 Faith comes by hearing the Word of God – let’s not forget that.
 Always when possible, answer a religious question with the Word of God.

 Critiquing their religion or prophet will always produce an emotional response.
 Speaking disrespect reflects on the person who said it, so be respectful.
 Seek to promote Christ, not denigrate their beliefs.
 They fully believe what they believe, so criticizing will not change their mind.
 Dr. Steve Winget repeated the phrase in our apologetic class: “He who is convinced against his will, will be of the same opinion still.”
 Pray for their will to change since conversion is a heart issue.

 Be aware of customs and beliefs

 Understanding some basic religious food restrictions when entertaining someone who believes in different ways will be beneficial.
 Also, review the words of the Lord Jesus in Mark 7, in which the Lord describes uncleanness as coming from our hearts.
 Attempt to use this passage to bring understanding and a healthy discussion.
 However, this passage should not be used to claim the freedom to force them to accept food that they may consider unclean.

 When I say literature, I also mean downloads, videos, and electronic versions of the gospel.
-Recently I heard of a testimony in which a New Testament was given to a man when he was a student at the University of Tehran.
+Recently I heard of a testimony in which a New Testament was given to a man as a student at the University of Tehran.
 About 20 years after graduating, he sought to find and read the book.
 The Lord knows when one’s search will begin.
 Who knows when God will use literature to bring one to know Him?
-Make material available to others, however, and wherever.
+Make material available to others, however and wherever.

 Study what they believe so you can ask relevant questions.